nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 Button 2:
     Changes the light bulb state to the opposite one.

-Button 3:
-    Starts the Thread networking in the :ref:`test mode <matter_light_bulb_sample_test_mode>` using the default configuration.

-    When running the application in light switch test mode, it also starts publishing the light bulb service messages for a predefined period of time to advertise the light bulb device IP address to the light switch device (if used).
-    If the light switch device cannot receive messages during this time, press the button again to restart the publishing service.

 Button 4:
     Starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.